Work Visa Sponsorships for Foreign Workers

 H-1B visas have a quota.
 So, you must contend with that cap if you're an employer.
 Presently, the allocation is 65,000 per year, with an additional 20,000 for candidates holding a Master's degree.

-The duration for H-1B visas extends to three years but can extend to six years.
+The duration of H-1B visas is three years, but can be extended to six years.
 That can be extended another year or more if the individual has a labor certification form.
 However, it does not allow the worker to remain with the employer permanently.

 What is an H-2B Visa?